brockmuellers/brockmuellers.github.io/_more/neuroma.md

 * 14 months (Nov 19): get new orthotics #2, still uneven so end up wearing one new and one old; also manage to walk 17k steps in one day
 * 15 months (Dec 19): orthotics still not perfect, fit for new set #3; go on vacation and do too much beach walking
 * 16 months (Jan 20): increased pain after vacation; started newest orthotics #3
-* 17 months (Feb 20): orthotics fit correctly; Dr. Chou says it may take up to 6 months for full recovery (end of July); second opinion appointment with Dr. Co confirms treatment; start PT again
+* 17 months (Feb 20): orthotics fit correctly; Dr. Chou says it may take up to 6 months for full recovery (end of July); second opinion appointment with Dr. Co confirms treatment; start PT again; got Altras that fit orthotics
 * (18 months (Mar 20): will have followup with Dr. Chou)
 * (19 months (Apr 20): scheduled appointment with Dr. Blake)

+{% endif %}